ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/page-properties.html.markdown

 <td width="19">
 </td>
 <td width="765">
   Where you can change the width of the page relative to the size of the browser.
 Used in 'Relative Mode'.
-See [Absolute and Relative Layout](/developers/user-guide/product-guide/content-and-app-layout/responsive-adaptive-fluid-design/absolute-and-relative-layout)
+See <a href="/developers/user-guide/product-guide/content-and-app-layout/responsive-adaptive-fluid-design/absolute-and-relative-layout">Absolute and Relative Layout</a>

 </td>
 </tr>